Topological Spin Textures Enabling Quantum Transmission

 The hybrid quantum system sketched in Fig.~\ref{fig1}(a) consists of spin qubits coupled to a racetrack.
 We assume the spin qubits are defined within quantum dots in a 2D nonmagnetic layer deposited adjacent to the racetrack, ensuring exchange coupling~\cite{PhysRevA.57.120,hetenyi2022long}.
 Thus the interaction takes the form of $V=-J_{\text{1}}\sum_{i}|\psi(\vb r_i)|^2 \vb S_i \cdot \vb*\sigma$, where $i$ runs over the region of the racetrack beneath the quantum dot, $J_1$ denotes the exchange interaction strength, $\psi(\vb r_i)$ is the orbital part of the quantum dot wavefunction, and $\vb* \sigma$ stands for the spin qubit in the dot.
 To explore quantum effects, we again employ the collective coordinate quantization, projecting the dynamics onto chirality space.
 We find the following effective interaction between the spin qubit and the DW low-energy dynamics~\cite{racetrack_sm}: \( \mathcal{V}(t)=-\mathcal{J}\, g[\mathcal{X}(t)] \, \tau_z\otimes \sigma_x, \) where $\mathcal{J}=J_1|\psi|^2NS_e$ is the effective coupling strength and we assumed the wavefunction to be a constant in the dot $\psi(\vb r_i)=\psi$ for simplicity.
-Importantly, the time-dependent coupling envelope function is given by~\cite{racetrack_sm} \( g(\mathcal{X})=\sum_{k=\pm1}\arctan[\sinh(l+k\mathcal{X})], \) which is an even function of $\mathcal{X}$, with $l$ being the radius of the dot.

-We stress that the interaction~\eqref{eq:1} is position-dependent, with $\mathcal{X}(t)$ representing the time-varying distance between the DW and the center of the quantum dot, while the DW moves on the track.
+Importantly, the time-dependent coupling envelope function is given by~\cite{racetrack_sm} \( g(\mathcal{X})=\sum_{k=\pm1}\arctan[\sinh(l+k\mathcal{X})], \) where $l$ is the radius of the dot.
+Note that the interaction~\eqref{eq:1} is position-dependent, with $\mathcal{X}(t)$ representing the time-varying distance between the DW and the center of the quantum dot, while the DW moves on the track.
 We depict the function $g(\mathcal{X})$ in Fig.~\ref{fig1}(b) for $l=1$, which peaks when the DW is right beneath the dot and exhibits an exponential-decay tail, approaching $g(\mathcal{X})\rightarrow (4\sinh l)\exp\{-|\mathcal{X}(t)|\}$ as the DW moves away.

-This time-dependent racetrack-spin qubit coupling enables the transport of quantum signals in the hybrid system depicted in Fig.~\ref{fig1}(a).
+We stress that the DW motion can be controlled independently of the qubit state (chirality)~\cite{racetrack_sm}.
+For instance, a $z$-axis magnetic field generates a force acting on the DW position $\mathcal{X}$, driving directional motion irrespective of the chirality state $\ket{\mathcal{C}=\pm 1}$.
+Such independent control is essential for scalable architectures.